GiuliaMurgia03/Py-Spectral-Weighting/README.md

    c) Create the final merge image and add it to the output spectral cube
 9. Close input and output fits files;

-Functionalities: Select channel range for splat Particular Features: ”Mini Splat”: to eliminate broadband, but very weak RFI, we implemented a mini splat.
+Functionalities: Select channel range for splat.
+Particular Features: ”Mini Splat”: to eliminate broadband, but very weak RFI, we implemented a mini splat.